juju/docs/src/en/tools-charm-tools.md

 # Charm Tools

-The Charm Tools is a collection of commands that assist with charm management.
-In particular, they allow charm authors to create charms.
+The Charm Tools package is a collection of commands that assist with charm management.
+In particular, it allows charm authors to create charms.

 # Installation

-The Charm Tools can be installed on various platforms with the use of [Snaps][snaps].
+Charm Tools can be installed on various platforms with the use of [Snaps][snaps].
 The name of the snap is called `charm`.

 ## Ubuntu